JasonLeisure/games/README.md

-### Updates to files 10/15/2023 Added skull animation to vanilla and light switch demo to applications
+### Updates to files 10/15/2023 Added skull animation and winter holidays animation to vanilla and light switch demo to applications.
+Also added slot destiny game to games folder.

 ### Updates to files 10/13/2023 Added in Trivia Tasker game and Puck Man game.
 Next game I am working on is with my group.
 Also added in GoFishAi Go Fish card game against AI.
 Also add a AI assistant app to applications.